darylnauman/budget-tracker/README.md

 ### Main page with display of the data cache (seen in development tools).
 ![Screenshot of budget tracker with display of data cache.](./readme-images/budget-tracker-screenshot-04.png)

+## License
+This product is under the MIT License.